kazewong/JaxNRSur/joss/paper.md

 improvement in waveform evaluation throughput, being able to leverage gradient information often speeds up the convergence of these downstream tasks, which further improves the performance of a complete pipeline when compared to non-gradient-based counterparts.
-On top of performance gains, higher order derivatives such as Hessians can be used as a natural metric for understanding uncertainties in the pipeline and help in sensitivity analysis.
+On top of performance gains, higher-order derivatives such as Hessians can be used as a natural metric for understanding uncertainties in the pipeline and help in sensitivity analysis.

 <!-- Gradient on model parameters -->

-Finally, this package also supports differentiating against the model parameters in a fashion similar to how neural networks are trained.
+Finally, this package also supports differentiating with respect to the model parameters in a fashion similar to how neural networks are trained.
 This allows users to fine-tune the model parameters to better fit their data [@Lam:2023oga].
 Another research avenue our package opens is more flexible ways to incorporate